-Women in search of softer, more subtle results also have the option of fat grafting, sometimes called fat transfer.
-Our Atlanta-area patients love fat transfer because it uses unwanted fat from another part of the body, such as the abdomen.
-Fat grafting is also a good option for patients who may be sensitive to silicone, as it uses their own fat.
+Women in search of softer, more subtle results also have the option of fat grafting, also called fat transfer.
+Our breast augmentation patients from the Atlanta area love fat transfer because it uses their own natural fat and slims another part of the body, such as the abdomen.
+Fat grafting is also a good option for patients who may be sensitive to silicone.

-Once you’ve selected your implants, your surgeon walks you through your choices for incision placement.
+The most commonly chosen incision is the inframammary incision.
 This decision depends on several factors, including your anatomy, choice of implants, surgeon’s recommendation, and personal preferences.
-Some of the most common incision options are:
+Some of the most common incision types are:

 - Inframammary Incision (Recommended)

 Placed along the lower portion of the breast, just slightly away from the crease, where the breast meets the chest.